 Kent began his broadcasting career as a Top 40 disc jockey in 1972 for KRGI AM in Grand Island.
 After earning his Broadcasting Degree from Brown College in Minneapolis his television carrier began as Lead Forecaster and Sports Director for KXON-TV in the Mitchell, South Dakota on May 9, 1977.
 He also anchored Weather and Sports at KIFI-TV 8 in Idaho Falls, Idaho.
 Moving back to Nebraska Boughton was Weather Director/Outdoor Editor for the former KHAS-TV near Hastings.

 Kent's hobbies include hunting, fishing, singing and collecting antique beer cans.
 Kent emcees for numerous civic and non-profit organizations.
-He has presented and volunteers for youth hunting and fishing seminars with the Nebraska Game and Parks Commission, National Wild Turkey Federation, Pheasants Forever and Ducks Unlimited.
-This October will be the 26th Anniversary as Announcer for the Harvest of Harmony Stadium Band Competition
+Talking to groups about the weather other passions include youth hunting and fishing seminars for the Nebraska Game and Parks Commission and conservation orginizations such as the NWTF and DU.

-Kent and his wife Lori will celebrate 38 years of marriage on November 25th this year.
+Kent and his wife Lori will celebrate 39 years of marriage on November 25th this year.
 Their daughter Nicole, son-in-law Donovan and grandsons Eli and Owen Anson live in Grand Island.
 Son Chad, daughter-in-law Jennifer have granddaughter Avery Marie and live on a farm near Grand Island.

 Also living on a farm near Grand Island Kent has two Brittany Spaniels-Maude and Chase, a black lab Ursa and cats Snowball, Midnite and Little Gray Kitty.